 For the truly small bathroom, you don’t want bathroom vanities much bigger than 30 inches wide, but you also don’t want to go much smaller than that, either.
 There are plenty of bathroom vanities that are smaller than that (in many cases, much smaller), and quite a few that I could wholeheartedly recommend – but maybe not for two.
-That said, if your master bathroom is more like a closet, look for something that’s both compact and crammed with storage, like this Simple Vanity from Iotti.
-It clocks in at a lean, mean 22.5 inches wide (which is slightly smaller than most standard “small” sized bathroom vanities), and has a relatively generous cabinet for its size and a drawer along the bottom edge – the most (and best organized) storage space you’re likely to get in that size range.
+That said, if your master bathroom is more like a closet, look for something that’s both compact and crammed with storage, like this Copper Cove vanity from James Martin.
+It clocks in at a lean, mean 26 inches wide (which is slightly smaller than most standard “small” sized bathroom vanities), and has three working drawers plus towel bars on both sides of the vanity, which will free up your walls for additional storage cabinets.

 Divide And Conquer

 No matter how much or little space you have, the first best thing you can do to keep the peace in a too-small master bath is make sure each of the people using it has their own separate space – even if it’s only a little space.
-I particularly like this Moderna Trio from Vigo, which has his and her drawers and a small but functional cabinet.
+I particularly like this Bliss vanity from Kubebath, which has his and her drawers that are divided both left and right and top to bottom.
 You might think the wall mounted design would mean losing storage space, but there are quite a few reasons I think they’re a better choice, not the least that the space you have is better organized and more accessible.
 Better still, it has just a smidge of clean clear counter space (something many bathroom vanities in this size range lack).
 Why does that matter?
 It gives you room for things like his electric razor or her curling iron you’d need a workaround for otherwise.

 Of course, things get a little more comfortable if you have a little more space to spare.
-Once you’re able to pass the 36″ mark, you start to see bathroom vanities that have storage on both sides rather than just one.
-I particularly like this 39″ Vanity from Legion Furniture which opts for two half cabinets rather than one large one – one on either side for personal storage for two – plus an open shelf, two drawers, and a little bit of counter space on either side.
+Once you’re able to meet or exceed the 36″ mark, you start to see bathroom vanities that have storage on both sides rather than just one.
+I particularly like this Dolce vanity, which opts for two half cabinets rather than one large one – one on either side for personal storage for two – plus two full-sized drawers and a little bit of counter space on either side.
 Enough room for an electric razor and a curling iron!
-As an added bonus, the matching mirror is actually a two-sided medicine cabinet with an exposed storage shelf, offering not only separate space for two, but a little extra storage, too.

 Why Drawers Matter

 Reading this post (or any of my other posts about storage smart bathroom vanities) you’ll probably get the impression that I like bathroom vanities with drawers.
 It’s true through and through, but not without reason: in a bathroom, drawers are perhaps the most efficient form of storage.
-Think about it: they’re great for keeping small things from getting lost, one thing separate from another (say, his from hers), and everything in them easily accessible and roughly at waist height.
-This 37″ Vanity isn’t jam packed with storage (it could make better use of the space under the sink), but it does have plenty of drawers – two per person.
-That means you can keep all the things that would be lost in a larger cabinet easily on hand, while still having room on the slat-style base to store larger items, like large bottles or spare rolls of TP.
+Think about it.
+They’re great for keeping small things from getting lost, one thing separate from another (say, his from hers), and everything in them easily accessible and roughly at waist height.
+This Bainbridge vanity isn’t just jam packed with storage, it also comes with built-in outlets.
+That means you can power everything from a hairdryer to your phone without cluttering your countertop with plugs and cords.

 Make Your Vanity Multi Task